PeterBengtson/Ooloi-docs/ADRs/0024-gRPC-Concurrency-and-Flow-Control-Architecture.md

 ### **Unified Event-First Connection Pattern**

-Ooloi clients use a **unified connection architecture** that automatically establishes both event streaming and API connections during client component initialization, with event streaming established first:
+Ooloi clients use a **unified connection architecture** that automatically registers the client and establishes both event streaming and API connections during client component initialization, with client registration and event streaming established first:

 ```
 Client Connection Lifecycle